NETWAYS/gitlab-training/day1/07_Collaboration/02_Collaboration.md

 Click on the `README.md` file and choose to `edit` it directly.
 Add some documentation like `This change was done via GitLab web.`.

-Stage and commit the change directly to master.
+Stage and commit the change directly to main.

 ### Fetch changes